rihal-om/rihal-codestacker/Design/Readme.md

 # Challenges

-All challenges and details can be accessed from this Figma file - [Here's the link](https://www.figma.com/design/cnwUsw0fEdRY8oMY8YnpBl/CodeStacker-2025?node-id=3-21&t=53ZLztn6gKhoc7Va-1)
+_All the details can be accessed from the attached ZIP where you'll find the Figma file_

 ## Topic 01: Predictive Crime Analytics Dashboard ##
 **Brief**